Bat Drag 101

 What Bat Drag Looks Like

-What happens during Bat Drag is that, fairly early on in the swing, the hitter's back elbow gets ahead of their hands.
+What happens during Bat Drag is that, fairly early on in the swing, the hitter's back elbow gets ahead of their top hand.
+In the worst cases of Bat Drag, the hitter's back elbow will slide well forward of their top hand.

-In the worst cases of Bat Drag, the hitter's back elbow will slide well forward of their hands and their back hip Regardless, the result is that, at the Point Of Contact, the hitter's back elbow will be well forward of their back hip, their back upper arm
+The result will be that, at the Point Of Contact, the hitter's back elbow will be well forward of their back hip, their back upper arm